tobek/laminae/00-v-facets.md

     }
 </style>

-outlook, "categorization of ethical and moral perspectives... "

-Facets are the TODO that guide our actions and instincts. whether facets exist in a material sense or are simply mental artifacts that help organize our reality is is far from agreed upon.
-Many believe that there are TODO actual realms, totally inhospitable to mortals, from which these forces flow like water from an underground spring, through the REF[laminae](cosmography#laminae) and shaped by the hands of REF[petitioners](cosmography#petitioners) on their way to TODO cardinal worlds.
-Whether this is the case is irrelevant to the present work, since TODO the laminae are still organized this way?

-The facets are arranged across three axes of Method, Motive, and Means.
-These, respectively, answer the following questions:
+Facets describe ethical, moral, and philosophical outlooks on reality from which communities create value systems of right and wrong, grounding concepts such as "fairness" and what "ought" to be.
+The facets are arranged across the three axes of Method, Motive, and Means that, respectively, answer the following questions:

 <div class="lamina-table" style="padding-left: 1rem">
 | |